The equivalence of Bell's inequality and the Nash inequality in a quantum game-theoretic setting: Two-Player Quantum Games Using the EPR Experiment Setting

-A number of papers \cite{Iqbal,Iqbal1,Iqbal2,Iqbal3} discuss using the setting of generalized Einstein-Podolsky-Rosen (EPR) experiments \cite{Cereceda} for playing quantum games.
-Essentially, this is because this setting permits consideration of probabilistic version of the corresponding Bell's inequality, which allows constructing quantum games without referring to the mathematical formalism of quantum mechanics including Hilbert space, unitary transformations, entangling operations, and quantum measurements \cite{Peres}.
+The EPR setting for playing quantum games was introduced in Ref.~\cite{IqbalWeigert} and was further investigated in Refs.~\cite{Iqbalepr1,Iqbalepr2,Iqbalepr3,Iqbalepr4,Iqbalepr5,Iqbalepr6,Iqbalepr7,Iqbalepr8} .
+The Refs.~\cite{Iqbalepr2,Iqbalepr3,Iqbalepr4,Iqbalepr6,Iqbal,Iqbal1,Iqbal2} investigate using the setting of generalized EPR experiments \cite{Cereceda} for playing quantum games.
+This setting permits consideration of a probabilistic version of the corresponding Bell's inequality, which allows construction of quantum games without referring to the mathematical formalism of quantum mechanics including Hilbert space, unitary transformations, entangling operations, and quantum measurements \cite{Peres}.
+The relationship between the NE and aspects of Bell's inequality have been indicated in Refs. \cite{Zhang, Brunner, Pappa}.
+The present paper's contribution consists of bringing into focus this relationship and, in particular, finding the specific games for which this relationship can be explicitly defined.
+Moreover, in order to achieve this the present paper uses EPR setting and the probabilistic version of Bell's inequality.

 In the setting of the generalized EPR experiment, Alice and Bob are spatially separated and are unable to communicate with each other.
 In an individual run, both receive one half of a pair of particles originating from a common source.
-In the same run of the experiment, both choose one from two given (pure) strategies.
+In the same run of the experiment, both players choose one from two given (pure) strategies.
 These strategies are the two directions in space along which spin or polarization measurements can be made.
-As is the case for notation for coins, we denote these directions to be $S_{1}$, $S_{2} $ for Alice and $S_{1}^{\prime}$, $S_{2}^{\prime}$ for Bob.
+We denote these directions to be $S_{1}$, $S_{2}$ for Alice and $S_{1}^{\prime}$, $S_{2}^{\prime}$ for Bob.
 Each measurement generates $+1$\ or $-1$\ as the outcome.
 Experimental results are recorded for a large number of individual runs of the experiment.
 Payoffs are then awarded that depend on the directions the players choose over many runs (defining the players' strategies), the matrix of the game they play, and the statistics of the measurement outcomes.
-For instance, we denote $\Pr(+1,+1;S_{1} ,S_{1}^{\prime})$ as the probability of both Alice and Bob obtaining $+1$ when Alice selects the direction $S_{1}$ whereas Bob selects the direction $S_{1}^{\prime}$.
-We write $\epsilon_{1}$ for the probability $\Pr (+1,+1;S_{1},S_{1}^{\prime})$ and $\epsilon_{8}$ for the probability $\Pr(-1,-1;S_{1},S_{2}^{\prime})$ and likewise one can then write down the relevant probabilities as
+For instance, we denote $\Pr(+1,+1;S_{1},S_{1}^{\prime})$ as the probability of both Alice and Bob obtaining $+1$ when Alice selects the direction $S_{1}$ whereas Bob selects the direction $S_{1}^{\prime}$.
+We write $\epsilon_{1}$ for the probability $\Pr(+1,+1;S_{1},S_{1}^{\prime})$ and $\epsilon_{8}$ for the probability $\Pr(-1,-1;S_{1},S_{2}^{\prime})$ and likewise one can then write down the relevant probabilities as

 Being normalized, EPR probabilities $\epsilon_{i}$ satisfy the relations